-APPEAL FEE: \$ Fees are subject to change without pridue at submittal of application. or notice.
-The fees charged will be those that are in e effect at the time of application submittal.
-All fees are Date/Time Received Stamp Belov Below For Staff Use Only w: Cashier's Receipt Stamp Below:
+Fees are subject to change without prior notice.
+The fees charged will be those that are in effect at the time of application suduc at submittal of application.
+Below For Staff Use Only Date/Time Received Stamp Below: Cashier's Rece bmittal.
+All fees are pt Stamp Below Date/Time Received Stamp Below: Cashier's Rece ipt Stamp Below